Some info has been automatically translated. Show original language

 Home in Nagasaki

-Located in the central area of Nagasaki City, On a nearby hill Japanese-style detached house (Up to 6 people)
+Located in the central area of Nagasaki City, On a nearby hill A Japanese-style house

 From July 2025 Rent the entire building We've changed it.
 Guests have the entire building (Western-style room, Japanese-style room You can use the entire property (including the living room).
 The kitchen, toilet, bath, and laundry are on the first floor.
 Free parking for one vehicle is available at: Above the room, At the top of the stairs Yes.
 Please let us know at the time of booking.
 Near the room (walking distance) There are many convenience stores, shopping centers, etc. Alley and stairs like a maze and a lot.